Spatial and Statistical Modeling of Multi-Panel Millimeter Wave Self-Interference: Evaluating our Statistical Model

 Recent work \cite{roberts_steer} proposes a beamforming-based solution for full-duplex \mmwave systems called \steer. \steer is a measurement-driven beam refinement methodology for full-duplex \mmwave systems that can be applied atop conventional codebook-based beam selection.
-Suppose initial transmit and receive beam selections (i.e., steering directions) have been made at a full-duplex \mmwave transceiver to serve some downlink and uplink user pair.
+Suppose initial transmit and receive beam selections (i.e., steering directions) have been made at a full-duplex \mmwave transceiver to serve some downlink user and uplink user.
 Surrounding these initial transmit and receive steering directions, \steer constructs spatial neighborhoods based on some resolution and size.
 Each transmit-receive steering combination within the spatial neighborhood is measured until a beam pair offering sufficiently low self-interference is found, minimizing the distance the selected beam pair is from the initial beam selection.
 As such, the success of \steer as a full-duplex solution relies heavily on the variability of self-interference over small spatial neighborhoods.
 Therefore, to confirm our model can be used to accurately evaluate \steer, it must produce realizations of self-interference that offer variability over small spatial neighborhoods that is of a similar degree as that seen in reality.

-We replicate the evaluation process of \steer described in \cite{roberts_steer}, with minor changes stated as follows; we refer the reader to \cite{roberts_steer} for details and notation not explicitly stated herein.
-When running \steer, we use a spatial resolution of $\nbrd = \nbroneone$ and a neighborhood size of $\nbr = \nbrtwotwo$, along with a self-interference target $\inrrx = 0$ dB.
+To investigate if our model can be used to evaluate full-duplex solutions, we replicate the evaluation process of \steer described in \cite{roberts_steer}, with minor changes stated as follows; we refer the reader to \cite{roberts_steer} for details not explicitly stated herein.
+We first use measurements of self-interference to evaluate \steer and then use realizations of self-interference from our statistical model.
+If the two evaluations align, this will provide further confidence in the relevance and practicality of our model.
+When running \steer, we use a spatial resolution of $\nbrd = \nbroneone$ and a neighborhood size of $\nbr = \nbrtwotwo$, along with a self-interference target of $\inr \leq 0$ dB.
 On the downlink and uplink, we perform initial beam selection using a codebook of beams distributed in azimuth from $-56^\circ$ to $56^\circ$ with $8^\circ$ spacing and in elevation from $-8^\circ$ to $8^\circ$ with $8^\circ$ spacing, for a total of 45 beams.
 We use exhaustive beam search to maximize downlink and uplink \gsnr when conducting conventional beam selection.
-We first use measurements of self-interference to evaluate \steer and then use realizations of self-interference from our statistical model.
-If the two evaluations align, this will provide further confidence in the relevance and practicality of our model.